 Developing the Poppy Barley Flats Collection

 Welcome to Part II of our four-part series, Creating Comfortable Shoes for Women, Pt.
-1: the Poppy Barley Flats Collection.
-(If you haven’t read it already, here’s Part I).
+1: the Poppy Barley Flats Collection

-Let’s talk comfort.
-We reached out to you, the Poppy Barley community, to survey the most common problems found in off-the-rack ballet flats, and what we heard was lots of feedback reiterating the importance of support, grip and comfort, in addition to requests for a rounded toe option following the release of our initial sketches.
-We also compiled a list of components that were crucial to shoes receiving the best reviews online, and interviewed our friends and family on their favourite brands and the reasons behind their adoration.
-Finally, we agreed upon the following six comfort objectives:
+Let's talk comfort.
+We reached out to you, the Poppy Barley community, to survey the most common problems found in off-the-rack ballet flats, and what we heard was lots of feedback reiterating the importance of support, grip and comfort, in addition to requests for a rounded toe option following the release of our initial sketches

 - A soft, flexible leather upper